hassio-addons/addon-node-red/README.md

 The time zone will need to reflect your environment.

-Save the file and restartthe Node-RED add-on.
+Save the file and restart the Node-RED add-on.

 ## Known issues and limitations